-When Unum EEA is considering whether a particular function or activity is to be outsourced, the Policy provides that an assessment should be undertaken as to whether the function or activity would be appropriate for outsourcing.
+When Unum UK SII Group is considering whether a particular function or activity is to be outsourced, the Policy provides that an assessment should be undertaken as to whether the function or activity would be appropriate for outsourcing.
 The decision to outsource comprises an assessment of the potential benefits against any possible increased risks and includes consideration of the impact of outsourcing on the business.
 Benefits may include greater expertise, speed to market, technological benefits and cost efficiencies.
 The risks may include those associated with loss of control, decrease in operational expertise and the cost of management oversight.

-The Chief Legal and Compliance Officer is responsible on behalf of the ExCo for reporting material outsourcing arrangements to the Board.
-Reporting will include any significant exceptions of a material outsourcing service in complying with Unum EEA's Material Outsourcing Policy and Procedures.
-Any material issues, defined in terms of the inherent impact that data has on identifying and managing Unum EEA's Risk and Capital profile, must be notified to the (RCSC) which also receives a quarterly report of the delivery of services.
-The Chief Legal and Compliance Officer is responsible for ensuring that the Material Outsourcing Policy complies with SII, the PRA and FCA and other relevant regulatory and legal requirements.
-The Chief Legal and Compliance Officer is responsible for notifying the PRA and the FCA of all material outsourcing contracts.
+The Chief Risk Officer is responsible on behalf of the ExCo for reporting material outsourcing arrangements to the Board.
+Reporting will include any significant exceptions of a material outsourcing service in complying with Unum UK SII Group's Material Outsourcing Policy and Procedures.
+Any material issues, defined in terms of the inherent impact that data has on identifying and managing Unum UK SII Group's Risk and Capital profile, must be notified to the (RCSC) which also receives a quarterly report of the delivery of services.
+The Chief Risk Officer is responsible for ensuring that the Material Outsourcing Policy complies with SII, the PRA and FCA and other relevant regulatory and legal requirements.
+The Chief Risk Officer is responsible for notifying the PRA and the FCA of all material outsourcing contracts.

-Intragroup Outsourcing Jurisdiction of outsourced activity Human Resources (enterprise wide services) US Investment Management US Information technology services (enterprise wide services) US Outsourced Service Claim payments for specified customer segments UK New Business and existing business administration for specified products UK Outsourcing of preparation of Corporation Tax, Value Added Tax and Insurance Premium Tax returns UK
+Intragroup Outsourcing Jurisdiction of outsourced activity Human Resources (enterprise wide services) US Investment Management US Information technology services (enterprise wide services) US Outsourced Service Claim payments for specified customer segments UK New Business and existing business administration for specified products UK

 The above intra-group arrangements relate to the wider Unum Group in the US.
-The intra-group arrangements between entities in the Unum EEA Group are detailed in Section B.1.3 on related party transactions.
+The intra-group arrangements between entities in the Unum UK SII Group are detailed in Section B.1.3 on related party transactions.